raspberrypilearning/lights-out/worksheet.md

 ## Adding a timer

-1. After you switch the light on, you need to start a timer.
-To do this, you will need to add another line of code with your `import` statements and  add `from time import time`.
+1. After you switch a light on, you need to start a timer.
+Firstly, you will need to add another line of code next to your `import` statements.
+Find the right place and add `from time import time`.

 2. Now find the place in your program after you have turned a light on, but before the line of code dealing with the button being pressed.
 Create a variable called `start` to record the current time - this will be provided by your Raspberry Pi and is pretty accurate.

     ```python
     ...
-    elif light == 4:
-        explorerhat.light.green.on()

     # Record the current time
     start = time()